The Swedish-American Life Science Summit

 time board membership of the Swedish-American Chamber of Commerce and

-Chairman Emeritus of the Swedish Economist Group in New York, she has
+Chairman Emeritus of the Swedish Economist Group in New York, she has over

 30 years of experience in organizing events between Sweden and the U.S.,